cyrusliew/blogit/README.md

 ## Improve reachability for buttons in movile devices
 When viewing a content in mobile, it is difficult to reach to the action buttons, consider moving it to a thumb-friendly area to improve reachability.

+## Sort content by date
+Consider adding creation date and update date, to sort the list of contents instead of id.